 This design can incorporate patterns, pictures, or any other detail inside or outside each letter outline.
 This can range from a simple shading technique to a more complex pattern shaded into each letter.
 We suggest using fonts with outlines or shading incorporated in them.

-Ready to start creating?
-For mobile projects, open the PicsArt app, follow these easy instructions:
+On mobile: For mobile projects, open the Picsart app and follow these easy instructions:

 - Tap on the plus sign at the bottom of your screen.